OptimalBits/ground/Readme.md

 to scale easily thanks to [Redis](http://redis.io) which is used as a pub sub system between different nodes running the ground server component.

-Besides models there are also ***collections***.
-A collection is a special object also derived from gnd.Base that keeps a collection of models.
-By using this class, a collection of models can be kept synchronized against other instances in other remote clients using a central server with ground server component.
+Besides models there are also ***collections*** and ***sequences***.
+A collection is a special object also derived from gnd.Base that keeps a collection of models whereas a Sequence is an ordered list of Models.
+Models, Collections and Sequences are lass, a collection of models can be kept synchronized against other instances in other remote clients using a central server with ground server component.

 Lets provide a few simple examples: